Special Brigade of the Serbian Armed Forces

 Special Brigade of the Serbian Army is organized in barracks Rastko Nemanjic in Panchevo, at the periphery of Belgrade, as well as at Airport in Nish.
 After establishing the new unit, commanding duties received experienced Brigade General Ilija Todorov.
 During 2013 duties received Brigade General Jelesije Radivojevic and in the beginning of 2015 commanding function received Colonel Zoran Velichkovic who was April 23 of the same year promoted to a Brigade General Rank by the edict of the President of the state.

-The unit is under direct command of the General Staff of the Serbian Army, capable for reconnaissance-commando tasks, counter terrorist raids and diversion-demolition tasks, intelligence and contra intelligence actions, hostage rescue missions, disarming of criminals and terrorists in all conditions and operatins of the Army and Serbian Armed Forces.
+The unit is organized under The Army, capable for reconnaissance-commando tasks, counter terrorist raids and diversion-demolition tasks, intelligence and contra intelligence actions, hostage rescue missions, disarming of criminals and terrorists in all conditions and operatins of the Army and Serbian Armed Forces.
 Special Brigade of the Serbian Army can effectively conduct blocking of areas and infrastructure, insertions and supplying by air, or to provide personnel and technical assistance to civilians in the case of natural disasters.
 Depending on field needs and mission types, elite brigade can be enforced with supporting artillery, armored units, engineers, communication units.
 In cooperation with other Army units as well as from Ministry of Interior of the Republic of Serbia, Special Brigade can carry out other combat and/or security-intelligence missions, which is meticulously defined by the Defence Strategy and Military Doctrine of the Serbian Armed Forces.

 Special Brigade of the Serbian Army is a tactical unit, organized by a modular principle.
 Adopted systematization includes commanding element organized in Rastko Nemanjic barracks, consisted of the Command of the Unit and Commanding Battalion.
 In the same barracks majority of operators are deployed, Battalion for Counter Terrorist Actions “Falcons” and 72nd Reconnaissance-Commando Battalion, which includes the 82nd Company of River Saboteurs mostly filled by operators of the former 82nd Division of River Saboteurs of the legendary 82nd Marine Center.
 According to its purpose and needs, 63rd Parachute Battalion is organized at the Airport in the city of Nish.